-Typically we suggest a home’s air ducts be cleaned every five to eight years.
+Typically, we suggest cleaning your home’s air ducts every five to eight years.
 Homeowners with children, pets, respiratory issues, or a compromised immune system may want to get their HVAC duct system cleaned more often.
 The better filtration the system has cuts down on cleaning frequency.

 Why should you invest in residential or commercial air duct cleaning?

-According to The American Lung Association, most people spend almost 90 percent of their time indoors.
-Cleaning your residential ductwork removes accumulated dust, debris such as cobwebs, and rodent droppings which eases airflow and increases efficiency of the system.
-That’s not all!
+Cleaning your residential ductwork removes accumulated dust, debris such as cobwebs, and rodent droppings, which eases airflow and increases the efficiency of the system.
+But, that’s not all!
 A proper air duct cleaning will provide cleaner air and less dust throughout your home or commercial property which provides relief from symptoms related to poor air quality.

 How long does an average ductwork cleaning session take?

 The typical single-family home’s air duct system takes between two to four hours to clean with a crew consisting of at least two technicians.
 Older homes and those with pets may take longer to clean.
 Newer homes, townhomes, and condominiums may take less time to clean!

 Within an air system, there are three major parts, including the supply and return grills; the interior surface of the supply and return vents; and the HVAC system air handler.
 All three of these components must be cleaned thoroughly!
 If only part of the system is cleaned, the contaminants on the uncleaned portion will spread to the cleaned sections—undoing the benefits of your duct cleaning service.